ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 --------------------------------------

-## Classes.dex mismatch situation of releases 1.0.1 & 1.0.2 & . . . & 2.3.0
+## Classes.dex mismatch situation of releases 1.0.1 & 1.0.2 & . . . & 2.3.0 & 2.2.1

-Owing to import mapping issues there is a mismatch between Classes.dex files of such releases = Play Store versions of 1.0.1 & 1.0.2 have 636 Bytes more than compiled ones.
+Owing to import mapping issues there is a mismatch between Classes.dex files of such releases = Play Store versions of 1.0.1 & 1.0.2 have 636 Bytes more than compiled ones .

 For such releases there is indeed the import of _it.ministerodellasalute.immuni.HowitworksDirections instead of it.ministerodellasalute.immuni.HomeDirections_ in generated FaqActivityDirections.java and HowitworksDialogFragmentDirections.java, that leads to missing method calls.

 Wrong import